vaadin/flow-crm-tutorial/README.md

-# Java Web App tutorial demo application source code
+# Spring Boot and Vaadin tutorial application source code

 This repository contains the source code for the [Java Web App development tutorial series](https://vaad.in/37pHRmY).